-Admission Policy for an L.P.N. to Bachelor of Science in Nursing
+Admission Policy for an L.P.N.

 The Department of Nursing has the following plan for an L.P.N. to attain the B.S.N. degree at Our Lady of Holy Cross College.
 An L.P.N. student may challenge NSG 203 Nursing I (7 semester hours).
-The challenge of NSG 203 may not be undertaken until the 34 prerequisite hours in Level I are completed.
+The challenge of NSG 203 may not be undertaken until the 32 prerequisite hours in Level I are completed.
 In addition, the L.P.N. must be concurrently enrolled in NSG 200 Dimensions of Professional Nursing (3 semester hours) and NSG 202 Pharmacology (3 semester hours).
-These courses are taught every fall semester
+These courses are taught every fall semester.